Pauline Carey Counselling Fees and Insurance

 - Counselling fees are due at the end of each session, in order to receive the reduced fees.
 Payment by e-transfer is requested.

 - Training fees are due two weeks before the start of the workshop.
-A deposit secures your place upon initial registration.
+A deposit secures your place upon receipt of the completed Registration Form.

 - Corporate trauma debriefings and funded counselling sessions (see below) will be invoiced for payment within 30 days of date of invoice.